OneMadGypsy/upy-motion/README.md

 **MPU6050(`bus`, `sda`, `scl`, `ofs`, `intr`, `callback`, `gyro`, `accel`, `rate`, `dlpf`, `filtered`, `anglefilter`, `R`, `Q`, `A`, `angles`, `addr`, `freq`)**

 > Main MPU6050 interface.
 It is only necessary to provide an interrupt pin and callback if you intend to use FIFO.
 If you do not provide an `ofs` argument the device will auto calibrate.
 The `angles` argument is used to tell the script to provide angles in the FIFO callback instead of axis data.
+The `rate` argument is the amount to divide the gyroscope output rate by.
+The argument can be between 1 and 255.
+For this driver, half of this value is also used as the amount of samples to average from the complementary filter.
+As an example, if this value is 20 and a complementary filter is used, the gyroscope output rate will be divided by 20, and the comlementary filter will return the average of 10 samples.

 Arg             | Type       | Description                                    | Default